onwardfave/ecommerce-app/README.md

 ## Running the Code

+### Setting up the deployment:

+Make a copy of
+deployment\ecommerce-secret copy.yml

+And save it as deployment\ecommerce-secret.yml, and change the variables therein accordingly.
+Make sure the values are base 64 encoded.

 To run the app, you need docker installed.
 You can install and configure docker for development from the official docker site: https://docs.docker.com/engine/install/

 Once docker is installed, you also need to install kubernetes and configure a local cluster, let's name it docker-desktop